dukecld/QuantumWell/README.md

 <img src='images/buildWellGui.png' width=30%> <img src='images/addPotentialBarrier.png' width=30%><img src='images/findStatStatesGui.png' width=30%>

 ## Tutorials
-The `Tutorials` directory contains jupitor notebook tutorials to provide guides for using the QuantumWell modules in the src directory.
+The `Tutorials` directory contains jupitor notebook tutorials to provide guides for using the QuantumWell modules in user constructed jupyter notebooks.
 There is more information about these modules in the
 [Documentation/UsersGuide](Documentation/Users_Guide.pdf)
 ## Author